 Preheat oven to 160ºC and line a baking tin with baking paper.
 This recipe fits well in a rectangular 23cm x 32cm tin.

-Break up the chocolate and place in a heat proof bowl along with the coconut oil and salt.
+Break up the chocolate and place in a heat proof bowl along with the coconut oil, salt and coffee.
 Place the bowl over a pan of simmering water ensuring the bowl isn’t touching the water.
 Stir occasionally until melted.

-Pour the mixture in the prepared pan and spread out evenly.
+Pour the mixture into the prepared pan and spread evenly.
 Sprinkle the frozen raspberries over top and gently press into the mixture.

 Place brownie in the centre of the oven and bake for 45 minutes or until a knife comes out clean.
 The brownie should have risen slightly and have a nice glossy top.